Interested in learning about the product backlog?

 4. Product backlog refinement

 Having an Agile product backlog is one thing, but letting it age in a barrel is another.

 It’ll soon become obsolete, which would jeopardize the entire project. 🤦♀️

 So the key to ensuring a healthy product backlog is to refine it at regular intervals or as you go about the project.

-Also known as backlog grooming, refining the backlog ensures that it remains relevant, detailed, and in tune with the current understanding of the product vision and strategy.
+Also known as agile backlog grooming, refining the backlog ensures that it remains relevant, detailed, and in tune with the current understanding of the product vision and strategy.

 During the backlog grooming session, you perform activities like:

 - Eliminating outdated user stories and adding newly discovered ones